 - Royal Philips

-Moreover, the Agile lifecycle area of use is not limited to IT.
+Moreover, the Agile product development life cycle is not limited to IT.
 According to Capterra report, Agile development cycle is now the leading project management methodology in such industries:

 - Financial services;